fbpx

 Even though tree ferns are grown in acidic soils, the plant material is mostly neutral when used as a substrate in itself.

-Over time, salts due accumulate due to high water retention, which can lead to alkaline levels rising at a much later point.
+Over time, salts accumulate due to high water retention, which can lead to alkaline levels rising at a much later point.

 Vivarium Type